OSGeo/gdal/swig/python/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The pyproject.toml file of GDAL 3.9 requires numpy >= 2.0.0rc1 (for Python >= 3.9)
-at build time to be able to build bindings that are compatible of both NumPy 1
+at build time to be able to build bindings that are compatible with both NumPy 1
 and NumPy 2.
 If for some reason the numpy >= 2.0.0rc1 build dependency can not be installed,
 it is possible to manually install the build requirements, and invoke ``pip install``